Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Tsuwano (津和野)

-Picturesque mountain town called 'Little Kyoto,' with canals filled with koi fish and well-preserved samurai and merchant districts
+Mountain town called 'Little Kyoto,' with koi-filled canals and well-preserved samurai and merchant districts

 Kofu (甲府)